racket/racket/racket/src/cs/README.txt

 The resulting Racket-on-Chez executable has the suffix "cs".
 To generate an executable without the "cs" suffix, supply `--enable-csdefault` to `configure`.
-The precense or absence of "cs" affects the location of ".zo" files.
+The presence or absence of "cs" affects the location of ".zo" files.

 Compilation on Windows does not use the `configure` script in "c".